Webcams Brig Simplon. Live views of the Valais mountains.

 Discover more in the Brig Simplon region

-Frequently asked questions about the webcams
+Frequently asked questions about webcams

-Yes, most cameras run continuously.
-However, there may be interruptions during extreme weather conditions or maintenance work.
+Rosswald snow reportYes, most cameras run continuously.
+However, there may be interruptions in extreme weather conditions or during maintenance work.